Consensys/tcr-audit/TCR_report.md

 ## Appendix 1 - Audit Participants

-Security audit was performed by .
+Security audit was performed by Niran Babalola and Suhabe Bugara.

 ## Appendix 2 - Terminology